istd50043-2023-spring/lecture_notes/l12_yarn.md

 ![](http://www.cobub.com/wp-content/uploads/2017/07/3.png){width=60%}

-* Statically divided into multiple queue, e.g.
+* Statically divided into multiple queues, e.g.
     * one for short jobs
     * one for long jobs
 * A request is submitted to one queue
 * Within the queue, FIFO